 He was being considered for candidacy for governor of California in 1861 but ultimately, he did not run for office.
 Tragically he was murdered two years later by gunshots in April 1863 by a former employee over an unpaid debt dispute (this employee was later hung) and the sad story is well detailed in Author Todd Shulman’s book, Murder and Mayhem in the Napa Valley.

 The name of their long driveway off of Oak Knoll Ave is called Eschcol in tribute to the winery that was built here in 1886 by banker brothers James and George Goodman (which incidentally used to be accessible directly from a driveway off of Highway 29).
+For reference in the year 1886 according to Janet Trefethen there were approximately 140 wineries active in Napa Valley.
 The name Eschcol is a term from the Hebrew Bible referencing a valley where grapes were harvested (see Numbers 13:23–24).
-Noted architect, Hamden McIntyre was hired to oversee the design of the winery – perhaps the Howard Backen of the times (Howard is a well-respected contemporary architect responsible for some of Napa’s most creative and innovative wineries).
+Noted architect, Hamden McIntyre was hired to oversee the design of the winery – perhaps the Howard Backen of the times.
+Howard was a well-respected contemporary architect responsible for some of Napa’s most creative and innovative wineries (died 2024).
 Hamden designed a number of prominent wineries in the Napa Valley including Far Niente, Inglenook and the Greystone building housing what is now the Culinary Institute of America.
 The winery building is the only surviving example in Napa Valley still being used from the 1800s of a wooden gravity flow winery.

 And like select other wineries in the valley, Eschcol was connected to the railroad by a pipe (where wine could be piped out to awaiting rail cars for transport).
 Eschol was purchased by Napa banker James Fawver in 1904 (whose father Thomas was an early Napa Valley pioneer, having settled in the valley in 1863 coming from Missouri on a wagon train).
 James produced wine legally until Prohibition and continued to produce for several years after but was not able to sell it.
 Eventually he sold grapes and after Prohibition ended in 1933, for a short while he began making wine again – he died in 1940.
 For a time in the 1940s his widow Della leased part of the property to Beringer Vineyards; they used the space on site as a storage facility and were leasing the surrounding vineyards.
 Della died in 1957.